taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/L2/TaikoL2.md

 certain block-level global variables because they are not part of the Trie structure.

+A circuit will verify the integratity among:

+- l1Hash, l1SignalRoot, and l1SignalServiceAddress
+- (l1Hash and l1SignalServiceAddress) are both hased into of the ZKP's instance.

-Note: This transaction shall be the first transaction in every L2 block.
+This transaction shall be the first transaction in every L2 block.

 #### Parameters